 Brianza is located on the first hills near the city, where it was possible to find a fresh and pleasant climate.

 The villas are built for the summer and Villa Medici is a typical example of the architecture and life of the seventeenth century.
 Its facade faces south, with the sundial marking the hours of the day.

-The double portico, to the south and west, creates two different moments of "living room" as the first porch protected the guests from the midday sun, the second gave the opportunity to enjoy the lights of the sunset.
-The central hall connects the two porticoes in an extraordinary situation of brightness.
+The double portico, to the south and west, creates two different moments of "living room" as the first portico protected guests from the midday sun, the second gave the opportunity to enjoy the sunset lights.
+The central hall connects the two arcades in an extraordinary situation of brightness.